-Should withdrawal symptoms become severe, the medical detox team is equipped to respond appropriately.
+Should withdrawal symptoms become severe, the residential detox team is equipped to respond appropriately.

 Severe Alcohol Detox